epam/edp-install/docs/operator-guide/namespace-management.md

   !![Namespace creation error](../assets/operator-guide/failed_cd_pipeline_creation.png)

-The error message shown above says that user needs to create the namespace in the `<edp-project>-<application-name>-<stage-name>` format first before creating stages.
+The error message shown above says that user needs to create the namespace in the `edp-<application-name>-<stage-name>` format first before creating stages.
 In addition to it, the `cd-pipeline-operator` must be granted with the administrator permissions to have the ability to manage this namespace.
 The manual namespace creation procedure does not depend on the deployment scenario whether Jenkins or Tekton is used.
 To create namespace manually, follow the steps below:

 1. Create the namespace by running the command below: